The Ballad of Sam Winslow

 In this way Ernest Thayer paid tribute to Sam's role in those memorable late-inning strikeouts--but as the bold and crafty pitcher, not as the hubristic batsman.
 As a writer whose humor was steeped in pathos--a quality admired and shared by fellow Lampoon contributor George Santayana (Class of 1886)--Thayer was the ideal chronicler to elevate a lost baseball game to the status of epic (although with the likely unintended consequence of promoting The Mighty Casey to the pantheon of American folk heroes).
 And though Thayer could not expunge the outcome of the dramatic Harvard -Yale contest of 1884, through artistry he could assuage the bitterness suffered by the Crimson partisans at the game in Brooklyn--concluding, as would the Mudville showdown, on the short end of a 4-2 score.
 Look again at the 1884 Harvard team portrait above, and you will see evidence of emotions--disappointment, regret, denial, defiance-- lingering on the faces of the contestants.
 But never defeat.
 From that cathartic moment in 1884 the immortal championship of 1885 would be fashioned.

-Special thanks to John Winslow Peters and Dorothy Winslow Wright for family memories and documents, and especially to Dorothy for her poetry collection inspired by her own childhood, interpreting the lives of her parents and grandparents!
+Special thanks to John Winslow Peters and Dorothy Winslow Wright for family memories and documents, and especially to Dorothy for her poetry collection inspired by her childhood memories, interpreting the lives of her parents and grandparents!
 As Oscar Wilde said, "Children begin by loving their parents; as they grow older they judge them; sometimes they forgive them."
 In her essays and poetry, Dorothy has demonstrated all these attributes--love, judgment and forgiveness--with honesty and humor.

 [1] Ralph Waldo Emerson, Representative Men Kindle Edition, p.
 9..
 Originally publiished in 1850 as a set of essays.